broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 **Read trimming**

-Poly(A) tails are trimmed from reads using the parameter `--clip3pAdapterSeq AAAAAA`.
+Poly(A) tails are trimmed from reads using the STARsolo parameter `--clip3pAdapterSeq AAAAAA`.

 **Alignment**